rsimeon22/nba-schedule-app/README.md

 ## Overview

-Welcome to the NBA Calendar App!
+Welcome to my NBA calendar app, called "HoopsManager"!
 This application is designed to provide users with a convenient way to stay updated on NBA game schedules, team matchups, and scores.
 The app is built using XAML for the user interface and C++ for the underlying logic.

 ## Features